 View inside of the Pony Express.

-Daylight Sales has merchandise for sale inside the Pony Express and I bought a Daylight Jacket.
+Daylight Sales had merchandise for sale inside the Pony Express and I bought a Daylight jacket.

 Bob and other passengers enjoy the views along the north bank of the Columbia River.

-Passengers enjoy the inside the Amtrak Cafe Car.
+Passengers enjoy the inside of the Amtrak Cafe Car.

-Ed Graham, a NRHS Member who was a car host at Buckeye Rails 2006, just enjoying this train trip.
+I returned to my coach and talked to NRHS member Ed Graham, a car host at Buckeye Rails 2006, who was really enjoying the trip.

-Gary Miller who talked with me about trains on this trip enjoying the last miles as we close in on Vancouver.
-I returned to the Pony Express and sat with Stan Garner as we watched the train progress on the GPS on his lap top computer in his car.
+Gary Miller and I talked about trains as we enjoyed the last miles coming into Vancouver.
+I returned to the Pony Express and sat with Stan Garner as we watched the train progress on the GPS on his laptop.

-We found the eastbound Empire Builder in the siding at Washougal.
+We met the eastbound Empire Builder in the siding at Washougal.

-The SP 4449 approaching Camas before we made our station stop in Vancouver.
+The Southern Pacific 4449 approaching Camas before we made our station stop in Vancouver.

-Our train then crossed the Columbia River back into Oregon with Mt Hood still trying to be cleared of the clouds.
+Our train then crossed the Columbia River back into Oregon with Mt.
+Hood still enveloped in clouds.

-The SP 4449 took the big curve after crossing the Willamette River and headed the final miles to Portland Union Station.
-I detrained and walked towards the engine where I thanked Doyle McCormick, the engineer of the SP 4449, for such a great two day trip.
+The train took the big curve after crossing the Willamette River and headed the final miles to Portland Union Station.
+I detrained and walked toward the engine where I thanked Doyle McCormack, the engineer of Southern Pacific 4449, for a great two-day trip.

-The SP 4449 has returned us to Portland Union Station and I took these last two pictures of one of my favorite train engines of all time.
+I took two final pictures of Southern Pacific 4449, one of my favorite engines of all time.
 What a fantastic two day trip it had been riding behind Southern Pacific 4449.
 I will never forget it as long as I shall live!

-Portland 9/17/06After saying our goodbyes to the SP 4449, Chris Parker and I walked over to the Chinatown Max Station.
-As soon as we had purchased our tickets, an Airport Trolley pulled into the station.
-I returned to 82nd Street and said my goodbyes to Chris Parker who had a flight home to Los Angeles to catch.
-I checked into the Days Inn before walking over to Elmers for a Prime Rib Dinner.
-Later I returned to the hotel, checked sports scores, called home before I called it a night.
+Portland 9/17/2006After saying our goodbyes to Southern Pacific 4449, Chris Parker and I walked over to the Chinatown MAX station.
+As soon as we had purchased our tickets, an airport train pulled into the station.
+I returned to 82nd Street and said goodbye to Chris Parker who had to catch a flight home to Los Angeles.
+I checked into the Days Inn before walking over to Elmers for a Prime Rib dinner.
+Later I returned to the hotel, checked sports scores and called home before I called it a night.

-Alaska Airlines 408 9/18/06Up with the alarm clock at 5:50 AM, I prepared myself for my trip home before I walked over to the 82nd Street MAX station.
-An Airport Trolley arrived within two minutes and I was on my way talking with a gentlemen heading home to Albany, New York.
-That made the trip go by really quickly.
-Once at the Portland Airport, I found an Alaska Airlines Kiosk and printed my boarding pass for flight 408 home.
+Alaska Airlines 408 9/18/2006Up with the alarm clock at 5:50 AM on September 18th, I prepared myself for the trip home before I walked over to the 82nd Street MAX station.
+An airport train arrived within two minutes and I was on my way and talked with a gentlemen heading home to Albany, New York which made the trip go by really quickly.
+Once at Portland airport, I found an Alaska Airlines kiosk and printed my boarding pass for flight 408.
 Security took less than ten minutes and I waited at Gate C5 for my plane to board.
-At 7:15 AM I boarded the 737-700 plane that would carry me home to Orange County Airport.
-I had good luck when I walked to that MAX Station as it was now raining hard this early morning.
-We departed the gate at 7:50 AM then taxied out for take off which occurred this morning at 7:59.
+At 7:15 AM, I boarded the 737-700 plane that would carry me home to Orange County Airport.
+I had good luck when I walked to that MAX station as it was now raining hard this early morning.
+We departed the gate at 7:50 AM, then taxied out for take-off which occurred this morning at 7:59.
 We climbed east through the clouds until we were above them seeing almost nothing of Oregon this morning.
 I started my trip home listening to Metallica "Master of Puppets".
-Once we neared California the sky opened up below us finally giving me some views that I would share with you.
+Once we neared California, the sky opened up below us finally giving me some views that I could take photographs of.

 Mt Shasta from 39,000 feet at our cruising level.